anandtiwarics/anandtiwarics/README.md

 ### Hi there 👋

+I am an Information Security Professional with more than 6 years of professional experience.
+I love to play with open-source tools and more inclined towards defense than offense in the Information Security domain.
+I works with the Operation and Development team, solving challenging between security and DevOps team.

+Currently interested in AppSec, InfoSec, DevSecOps, DevOps, Cloud Security.

 <!--
 **anandtiwarics/anandtiwarics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.